hoanglt1223/Libary-management/README.md

 # Library Management System
 # Introduction to Software Engineering
 * A simple libary management system built using `C#` and `SQL Server` for the purpose of a school project.
-* Developing by TA's Team
+* Developing by TA100's Team

 # Features